A core element of reinventing my business is the total revamp of my website.

 That means making a lot of people in the Washington, DC area aware of my work and convincing a few of them that they totally need what I have to offer.

 Luckily there is a thing called the internet that includes things like websites.
-A place that I can continue to revamp and rework and (kind of, for the most part) look the way I want to.
+My website will always be a place that I have full control over and can continue to refine and rework and improve.

-I aim to turn my website into a more informative, interactive space using a number of strategically organized phases.
+My goal is to redesign it into a more informative, interactive space using a number of strategically organized phases.
 These have been grouped together and undertaken in order of importance;

 Phase 1: New Home, About, and Headshot pages, plus a better footer